 When considering disorders that affect sleep, insomnia is likely what comes to the forefront of most people’s minds.
-While most people are aware of insomnia, there are still misconceptions of what insomnia is, what causes insomnia and how to treat insomnia.
+While most people are aware of insomnia, there are still misconceptions of what insomnia is, what causes insomnia and how to treat it.
 Insomnia consists of one or more of the following symptoms: trouble falling asleep, trouble staying asleep and daytime sleepiness.

 Types of Insomnia

-The National Sleep Foundation has identified five types of insomnia.
+In addition, the National Sleep Foundation has identified five types of insomnia.

+- Acute Insomnia.
 Most people experience acute insomnia at some point in their lives.
 Acute insomnia refers to a brief period of difficulty sleeping.

+- Chronic Insomnia.
 Chronic insomnia refers to long-term patterns of difficulty sleeping.
 To be considered chronic, insomnia must occur at least three nights a week for a minimum of three continuous months.

+- Comorbid Insomnia.
 Comorbid insomnia is insomnia that is a result of another disorder, most commonly, mental health disorders.
 Anxiety and depression are both known to cause comorbid insomnia.
 Medical causes of comorbid insomnia may include physical pain or frequent urination.

+- Onset Insomnia.
 Onset insomnia refers solely to the difficulty of falling asleep upon getting in bed.

+- Maintenance Insomnia.
 Maintenance insomnia refers to difficulty staying asleep.
 A person with maintenance insomnia may have no problems falling asleep but wakes up throughout the night.

 Symptoms of Insomnia